near/node-docs/docs/rpc/state-sync.md

 If all seems to be configured fine, then disable state sync (set `"state_sync_enabled": false` in `config.json`) and try again.
 If that doesn't help, then restart from a backup data snapshot.

-## Running a Chunk-Only Producer that tracks a single shard
+## Running a validator that tracks a single shard

 Enable State Sync as explained above.